KC Concepcion (American football): NC State

+Concepcion joined NC State as an early enrollee in January 2023.
 During the 2023 season against rivals North Carolina Concepcion hauled in seven receptions for 131 yards and two touchdowns.
 During his freshman season in 2023, he played in 12 games and started 11 of them, finishing the season with 64 receptions for 767 yards and 10 touchdowns.
 He also rushed 38 times for 297 yards.
 Concepcion set NC State freshman records for receptions and receiving yards.

-On December 3, 2024, Concepcion announced that he would enter the transfer portal.
+On December 3, 2024, Concepcion announced that he would enter the NCAA transfer portal.

 Texas A&M

-On December 29, 2024, Concepcion announced that he would transfer to Texas A&M.
+On December 29, 2024, Concepcion announced that he would transfer to Texas A&M. He received first-team All-SEC honors as a wide receiver, all-purpose player, and return specialist.
+Concepcion also won the 2025 Paul Hornung Award.
+Concepcion declared for the NFL draft following the season.